Boendestodet/r3kt.dev/memory-bank/projectbrief.md

 # Project Brief: Lovable Clone - AI-Powered Website Builder

 ## Project Overview
 This is a production-ready Laravel-based clone of Lovable, an AI-powered web development platform that allows users to build websites using natural language prompts.
-The project features dual AI provider integration (OpenAI + Claude), smart cost optimization, real Docker container management with live previews, and comprehensive error handling.
+The project features multi-AI provider integration (Claude, OpenAI, Gemini, Cursor CLI), smart cost optimization, real Docker container management with live previews, comprehensive multi-stack support, and real-time collaboration features.
 Built with modern full-stack development practices using Laravel 12, React 19, and Inertia.js v2.

 ## Core Purpose
 Create a platform where users can: